DINESH-SRIHARI/shawarma-online-ordering-page/README.md

-# online_bloodbank_system
+# Online-shawarma-Ordering website

---> This project was created for Blood Receivers and Hospitals where a Hospital can add blood samples to their blood bank and blood recievers can request for the blood sample.
+--> This project was created for shawarma ordering in the university stall.

 --> Technologies used are: HTML, CSS, Bootstrap, JavaScript as a frontend, PHP as a backend and MySQL for the database.

---> Made with passion by GPW Team